 Note: add the distilled water if fenugreek step was skipped.

-- In the morning, warm the goat milk slightly.
-Then add the cassia seeds, hibiscus, amla, rosemary and mint.
+- In the morning, warm the goat's milk slightly.
+Then add the cassia seeds, hibiscus, amla, rosemary, and mint.

 - Cover and turn off the heat source.

-- Let it steep until it is mildy warm.
+- Let the mixture steep until it is mildy warm.

 - Strain the herbs from the infused milk.